Xilinx/Vitis_Libraries/vision/docs/src/include/isp_24bit_api.rst

     *	3D LUT
     *   Color space conversion

-Current design example demonstrates how to use ISP functions in a pipeline.
+The current design example demonstrates how to use ISP functions in a pipeline.

 .. image:: ./images/block_diagram_24bit.png
    :class: image